jtanadi/peekachu/readme.md

     <img src="./docs/peeker-01.png" alt="peeker illustration" height="300">
     <h1>👀️ peekachu 👀️</h1>
 </div>

-`peekachu` is a RESTful microservice that gathers all visible directories and files of a repo and returns their names.
-The server works with the Github webhook to fetch the latest commit of a repo.
+`peekachu` is a RESTful microservice that gathers all visible directories and files of a public repo and returns their names.
+The server works with the GitHub webhook to fetch the latest commit of a repo.

 Similar to a CDN, `peekachu` serves as a convenience layer and a cache of sorts.
-Rather than having to ping the Github API directly every time we need a list of directories and file, `peekachu` does the fetching and storing of data.
+Rather than having to ping the GitHub API directly every time we need a list of directories and file, `peekachu` does the fetching and storing of data.

 ## API Endpoints
 ### `POST /api/postreceive`
-Endpoint for Github webhook.
-Accepts default payload from Github, but the only value consumed is `repository.name`.
+Endpoint for GitHub webhook.
+Accepts default payload from GitHub, but the only value consumed is `repository.name`.

 URL to use for webhooks: `https://raa-peekachu.herokuapp.com/api/postreceive`.